This article provides a step-by-step guide for processing reported content.

-As a Team Admin, you are responsible for moderating content that is reported by your team members as inappropriate.
+As a designated moderator, you are responsible for moderating content that is reported by your users as inappropriate.
 Read more about moderation best practices.

 You will be notified of an Open Report in your dedicated task space: